ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 #### Power Calculations & Regulator Selection

 The component selection was driven by the power requirements of the main actuator, the 12V, 20W brush DC motor.

 The nominal current consumed by the motor is theoretically calculated as follows:

 $$I_{\text{nominal}} = \frac{P}{V} = \frac{20\text{ W}}{12\text{ V}} \approx 1.67\text{ A}$$

 However, during physical testing in the laboratory, it was measured a diferent current consumption of the motor under different loads.

 * **No-load current ($I_{\text{no-load}}$):** Measured between 0.2A and 0.3A when running freely.
 * **Stall current ($I_{\text{stall}}$):** Measured at 2.19A when the motor is completely blocked (representing the absolute worst-case scenario if the punch gets mechanically blocked).

-While a standard 1A or 1.5A regulator can be seem sufficient for the nominal operating conditions, it would immediately fail during a mechanical block event.
+While a standard 1A or 1.5A regulator can be seem enough for the nominal operating conditions, it would immediately fail during a mechanical block event.
 For this reason, it was selected the following regulators:

-* **LM1085IT-12 (+12V Rail):** This is a Low Dropout regulator rated for up to 3A.
+* **LM1085IT-12 (+12V Rail):** This is a Low Dropout regulator (In this case is not relevant the type of regulator, becuase of the high voltage drop on the regulator) rated for up to 3A.
 It provides a reliable safety margin even under the worst-case stall conditions:

 $$\text{Safety Margin} = \frac{3\text{ A}}{2.19\text{ A}} \approx 1.37$$